Oryon

-Oryon is an 8 to 12-core CPU implementing the ARMv8.7-A architecture featuring a custom microarchitecture designed by Qualcomm.
-It is used on the Snapdragon X Plus, Snapdragon X Elite and Snapdragon 8 Elite systems on chips, first released in June 2024.
+Oryon is a series of custom CPU cores implementing the ARM architecture featuring a microarchitecture designed by Qualcomm.
+It is used on the Snapdragon X series, Snapdragon Ride Elite, Snapdragon Cockpit Elite, and Snapdragon 8 systems on chips, first released in June 2024.

 It began development in 2021 when NuVia Inc. was acquired by Qualcomm.
 It is the first custom microarchitecture for smartphone SoCs released by Qualcomm since the original Kryo.

 Models

 1st generation

 Development of the first generation of Oryon started in 2021 under Nuvia.
 This generation consists of Snapdragon X-series chips that are targeted at laptops.
+They implement the ARMv8.7-A instruction set.